learnk8s/learnk8s.io/src/best-practices/application-development.v2.md

 You can be notifed when the Pod is about to be terminated by capturing the SIGTERM signal in your app.

 You should also pay attention to [forwarding the signal to the right process in your container](https://pracucci.com/graceful-shutdown-of-kubernetes-pods.html).

+### Close all idle keep-alive sockets

+If the calling app is not closing the TCP connection (e.g. using TCP keep-alive or a connection pool) it will connect to one Pod and not use the other Pods in that Service.

+_But what happens when a Pod is deleted?_

+Ideally, the request should go to another Pod.

+However, the calling app has a long lived connection open with the Pod that is about to be terminated and it will keep using it.

+On the other hand, you shouldn't abruptly terminate long lived connections.

+Instead, you should terminate them before shutting down the app.

+You can read about keep-alive connections on this article about [gracefully shutting down a Nodejs HTTP server](http://dillonbuchanan.com/programming/gracefully-shutting-down-a-nodejs-http-server/).

 ## Fault tolerance